-School personnel shall prepare a written report summarizing the investigation and recommending disposition of the complaint.
-The report shall be filed with the Superintendent.
+School personnel shall prepare a written report summarizing the investigation and recommend disposition of the complaint.
+The report shall be filed with the superintendent.

-If the investigation results in a substantiated finding of hazing, school personnel shall impose appropriate disciplinary action.
-The student may be subject to disciplinary action by the coach, up to and including, removal from the activity.
+If the investigation results in a substantiated finding of hazing school personnel shall impose appropriate disciplinary action.
+The student may be subject to disciplinary action by the coach, up to and including removal from the activity.

-NO SMOKING POLICY
+SMOKING TOBACCO POLICY

-It is the policy of the Wilkes-Barre Area School District to be committed to insuring that every student is provided with a safe environment in which to learn.
-Therefore, the District has enacted a strict smoking and tobacco policy of ZERO TOLERANCE.
+It is the policy of the Wilkes-Barre Area School District to be committed to ensuring that every student is provided a safe environment in which to learn.
+Therefore, the district has enacted a strict smoking and tobacco policy of ZERO TOLERANCE.